ys/bonjour/content/_index.md

 rows: 3
 ---

-A freelance **documentary style photographer** for business, product & lifestyle photography.
+I am a freelance **documentary style photographer** for business, product & lifestyle photography.
 Based in Finistère, France.
 I love to capture the beautiful, ordinary details of daily life.
 I often wander with a camera, a pencil and a small notebook.

-Feel free to [**contact me**](mailto:hello@yannickschutz.com) me for your projects and photoshoots.
-I would love to hear more about your projects.
+[**💌 Contact me**](mailto:hello@yannickschutz.com) me, I would love to hear more about your projects.